 Moreover, Döblin’s narrative style (I’m told)—frequently compared to Joyce’s Ulysses—uses multiple voices and forms of narration, including newspapers, political speeches, music hall and nursery rhymes, folk tales and gossip and god only knows what else, in addition to third- and first-person narration, to create a portrait of a society and a place in time.
 (Some of this is already apparent in the first episode of the film.)
 This, of course, is exactly what RWF himself was increasingly occupied with throughout the 1970s: just think of the multiple literary voices in Effi Briest, the multiple media and multiple realities of World on a Wire, the radio soundscapes of The Marriage of Maria Braun, or the barrage of television broadcasts in The Third Generation.

 Berlin Alexanderplatz is a sweeping melodrama full of simple characters, love and deception, crushed ambitions, punishment, shattered dreams—or to return to our old friend Merriam-Webster, it’s “characterized by extravagant theatricality and by the predominance of plot and physical action over characterization”—the preferred vehicle for so many of RWF’s greatest morality tales.
 Franz Biberkopf, moreover, is the perfect RWF hero: ignorant, simple, easily victimized and easily led, quick to violence, angry, guilty, trapped.
-(Think about it: I’ve just described pretty much every male protagonist from Love Is Colder Than Death to The Merchant of Four Seasons and beyond.)
+But then haven’t I just described nearly every male protagonist from Love Is Colder Than Death to at least The Merchant of Four Seasons?

 A Note on the Remastered DVD